gitkraken/gitkraken-client-docs/gitkraken-client/terminal.md

 <img src="/wp-content/uploads/autocomplete-suggestions-flags.png" class="img-responsive center img-bordered">

 <div class='callout callout--warning'>
-    <p><strong>Note:</strong> Other auto-complete programs can cause GitKraken CLI's auto-complete suggestions to not work.
+    <p><strong>Note:</strong> Other auto-complete programs can cause the Terminal auto-complete suggestions to not work.
 You may need to uninstall or disable these programs before using the Terminal.</p>
 </div>

 ### GK Commands